 Frank P. Willey.
 Mr. Willey is the Vice Chairman of the Board of the Company and has been a director since 1984.
 Mr. Willey served as the Company's President from January 1, 1995 through March 20, 2000.
 Prior to that, he served as an Executive Vice President and General Counsel of the Company until December 31, 1994.
-Mr. Willey also serves as a director of CKE Restaurants, Inc. and PennyMac Mortgage Investment Trust.
+Mr. Willey also serves as a director of PennyMac Mortgage Investment Trust and Fisher Communications, Inc., and within the last five years, served as a director of CKE Restaurants, Inc.

-Mr. Willey's qualifications to serve on the FNF Board include his 27 years as a director and/or executive officer of FNF and his experience and knowledge of the real estate and title industry.
+Mr. Willey's qualifications to serve on the FNF Board include his 29 years as a director and/or executive officer of FNF and his experience and knowledge of the real estate and title industry.